DeclanChidlow/vale.rocks/src/posts/an-inventory-of-lexical-loves.md

 <dd>An assortment (usually of sounds) that somehow all manage to fight each other.
 Auralize the sound of being in a room full of beginner recorder players all trying their best.</dd>

 <dt>Garrulous & Loquacious</dt>
 <dd>Both are almost perfect synonyms of one another, so I've grouped them.
-They refer to when someone is overly chatty, often with equal over expression.</dd>
+They refer to when someone is overly chatty, often with equal overexpression.</dd>

 <dt>Fungi</dt>
-<dd>Chlorophyll lacking eukaryotic organisms.
+<dd>Chlorophyll-lacking eukaryotic organisms.
 Incredibly fun to say.</dd>

 <dt>Rambunctious</dt>
 <dd>To be boisterous, destructive, and disruptive.
 Think of how an out-of-control group of youths act.</dd>